 Ongoing research themes include understanding how grassland management (fire, grazing, fertilization) and drought legacies affect soil microbial community structure and C and N cycling functions, the microbial mechanisms underlying linked C and N biogeochemistry, concurrent development of soil organic matter and microbial communities on fresh parent material (volcanic ash), the hydrologic and nutrient conditions that affect stream microbial diversity and function, and the role of the microbiome in mediating vertebrate development and health.
 See our "People" and "Projects" pages for more detail.

 If you are interested in learning more, get in touch!
-We are looking for a new student to join the lab, applications due 15 Dec 2017.

 We welcome and value perspectives that are outside our individual ranges of familiarity.

 We learn from one another, and we know more together.

 The belowground plots (BGP) experiment at Konza Prairie: factorial burning and N fertilization treatments since 1986.
 Guess which plots haven't been burned for 30 years!